 Okay, there is also something else about this recipe besides celery up the butt.
 Are you ready?
 The secret ingredient to great flavor in this bird is…

 Oh, I remember making this for the first time and I told Brian that I was using mustard, literally slathering it all over the chicken.
 He pitched a fit, he hates mustard!
-But when the chicken was roasting and as it was coming out, it smelled so amazing that he wanted a bite And he loved it!
-Because the mustard doesn’t give a ‘mustard’ flavor, but the flavor it does bring is crucial in the taste of the recipe.
+But when the chicken was roasting and as it was coming out, it smelled so amazing that he wanted a bite and he loved it!
+Because the mustard doesn’t give a ‘mustard’ taste, but it does bring is crucial in the taste of the recipe.
+It’s zesty, it’s bright, it gives regular ole ‘roasted chicken’ a boost in flavor

 Give this a try, it will become a family favorite.
-And don’t tell your husband there’s mustard in it ;).
+Just don’t tell your mustard-hating husband there’s mustard in it ;).

 For more great recipes, subscribe to Sweet Tea & Thyme!